szabgab/slides/python-programming/interactive-shell.md

 {i: len}

-Type <command>python</command> without any arguments on the command line and you'll get into the Interactive shell of Python.
+Type `python` without any arguments on the command line and you'll get into the Interactive shell of Python.
 In the interactive shell you can type: